LaunchCodeEducation/web-fundamentals/assignments/formation/README.md

 > Remember that you should ignore any Udacity instructions about hosting your app out on the internet and posting the link so they can grade it.
 You don't have to submit your work to Udacity, you just have to submit to LaunchCode on Vocareum.

+> Also note that Udacity provides a "solution" to the problem... you are free to look at their solution, but you will not find it very helpful.
+They make use of templates, which you have not learned about yet.

 #### Part 1b: Caesar

 Rotating by 13 all the time is fine, but let's spice it up and let the user rotate by any amount they want.